assafvayner/fs3/README.md

   - `sudo lxc exec vm1 -- docker stack deploy --compose-file fs3.yml fs3`

 ### Testing on cloudlab client
+- requires bringing profile.py into repo root from 453scripts dir
+- then on cloudlab creating a profile from repo
 - option 1 running the python testing scripts:
   - we require some dependencies that are missing under the current config, run the following:
     - `wget https://bootstrap.pypa.io/get-pip.py`